NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 {{% /panel %}}

 {{% panel title="Installing Images and Elevations" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/dataimport/InstallImageryAndElevationsDemo.java" imgUrl="/img/java/rasterviewer.png" %}}
-The World Wind Java Installing Imagery And Elevations Demo enables a user to install image data and elevation data from a file on the local hard drive.
+The WorldWind Java Installing Imagery And Elevations Demo enables a user to install image data and elevation data from a file on the local hard drive.
 This data can be installed as a full pyramid of tiles or as a partial pyramid.
 Installing a full pyramid takes longer and consumes more space on the user's hard drive, but has the best runtime performance.
 Installing a partial pyramid takes less time and consumes less space on the user's hard drive, but requires that the original data not be moved or deleted.
 {{% /panel %}}

 {{% panel title="Export Surface Imagery and Elevations" link="https://github.com/NASAWorldWind/WorldWindJava/blob/develop/src/gov/nasa/worldwindx/examples/ExportImageOrElevations.java" imgUrl="/img/java/exportimageorelevations_01_250.jpg" %}}